Caring for Elderly Parents What Matters Most

 Mentation means the process or result of mental activity.
 More specifically, it means a review of cognitive or mental health.

-First, looking for a diagnosis like memory loss related to dementia, Alzheimer’s, a brain injury, or some other condition, then depression and delirium.
-Most people know what depression means but may not recognize the signs.
+First, looking for a diagnosis like memory loss related to dementia, Alzheimer’s, a brain injury, or some other condition, then depression, and delirium.
+Most people know what depression mean,s but may not recognize the signs.

 Signs of Depression or Delirium

-Thinking of an elderly parent or an aging spouse, are you noticing changes in energy level, interests, participation in social activities, change in appetite, more or less sleep, an inability to concentrate, lowered self-esteem, or any mention of suicide?
+Thinking of an elderly parent or an aging spouse, are you noticing changes in energy level, interests, participation in social activities, a change in appetite, more or less sleep, an inability to concentrate, lowered self-esteem, or any mention of suicide?

 Delirium is a medical condition that can lead to taking a loved one to the emergency room.
 In addition, delirium can relate to mental health, memory loss, or general health concerns.